-Five of our hotels (the Lodge at Sonoma, the Westin San Diego, the Hotel Rex, the Renaissance Charleston Historic District and the Shorebreak Hotel) are located in areas that are seismically active, and Frenchman's Reef, the Inn at Key West, the Sheraton Suites Key West and the Westin Fort Lauderdale Beach Resort are located in areas that have experienced, and will continue to experience, many hurricanes.
-Ten of our hotels are located in metropolitan markets that have been, or may in the future be, targets of actual or threatened terrorist attacks, including New York City, Chicago, Boston, and Washington, D.C.
-These hotels are material to our financial results, having constituted 71% of our total revenues in 2015.
-Additionally, even in the absence of direct physical damage to our hotels, the occurrence of any natural disasters, terrorist attacks, significant military actions, outbreaks of diseases, such as Ebola, H1N1 or other similar viruses, or other casualty events, will likely have a material adverse effect on business and commercial travelers and tourists, the economy generally and the hotel and tourism industries in particular.
+Five of our hotels (The Lodge at Sonoma, Westin San Diego, Hotel Rex, Renaissance Charleston Historic District and Shorebreak Hotel) are located in areas that are seismically active.
+Four of our hotels (Frenchman's Reef, The Inn at Key West, Sheraton Suites Key West and Westin Fort Lauderdale Beach Resort) are located in areas that have experienced, and will continue to experience, many hurricanes.
+Nine of our hotels are located in metropolitan markets that have been, or may in the future be, targets of actual or threatened terrorist attacks, including New York City, Chicago, Boston, and Washington, D.C.
+These hotels are material to our financial results, having constituted 74% of our total revenues in 2016.
+Additionally, even in the absence of direct physical damage to our hotels, the occurrence of any natural disasters, terrorist attacks, significant military actions, outbreaks of diseases, such as Zika, Ebola, H1N1 or other similar viruses, or other casualty events, will likely have a material adverse effect on business and commercial travelers and tourists, the economy generally and the hotel and tourism industries in particular.
 While we cannot predict the impact of the occurrence of any of these events, such impact could result in a material adverse effect on our business, financial condition, results of operations and our ability to make distributions to our stockholders.

 We have acquired and intend to maintain comprehensive insurance on each of our hotels, including liability, terrorism, fire and extended coverage, of the type and amount that we believe are customarily obtained for or by hotel owners.
 We cannot guarantee that such coverage will continue to be available at reasonable rates or with reasonable deductibles.
-Our Florida and U.S. Virgin Island hotels (Frenchman's Reef & Morning Star Marriott Beach Resort, Westin Fort Lauderdale Beach Resort, The Inn at Key West and Sheraton Suites Key West) each have a 5% deductible for a named storm and the Orlando Airport Marriott has a 3% deductible for a named storm.
-In addition, each of our California hotels (Westin San Diego, Hotel Rex San Francisco, Shorebreak and the The Lodge at Sonoma) have a 5% deductible for damage due to an earthquake.
+Our Florida and U.S. Virgin Island hotels (Frenchman's Reef, Westin Fort Lauderdale Beach Resort, The Inn at Key West and Sheraton Suites Key West) each have a deductible of 5% of total insured value for a named storm.
+In addition, each of our California hotels (Westin San Diego, Hotel Rex, Shorebreak Hotel and The Lodge at Sonoma) have a deductible of 5% of total insured value for damage due to an earthquake.